Meet Our Staff

 Katie is from a military family who moved around often but she calls Colorado home.
 She attended Colorado State University where she graduated with a degree in Health and Exercise Science.
 After graduation, she joined the Army and attended the Army-Baylor University Doctoral Program in Physical Therapy in Fort Sam Houston, Texas.
 She has served as a physical therapist at the United States Military Academy in West Point, NY, overseas at Camp Humphreys, South Korea, and locally at Joint Base Lewis McChord.
 She is board certified in orthopedics and is experienced in advanced manual therapy techniques.
 She is also trained in vestibular rehabilitation and post-concussive care.
 She is passionate about working with athletes of all ages and preventing injuries before they occur.
 She enjoys playing lacrosse, running, traveling and spending time with her husband, Dave, and two dogs, Copper and Louie.

-Thomas Molyneux-Elliot, DPT, Cert.
+Thomas Molyneux-Elliot, PT, DPT, Cert.
 MDT

 Tom graduated with a Doctorate of Physical Therapy in 2016 from the University of Puget Sound after earning a Bachelors of Science in Kinesiology from Pacific Lutheran University in 2012.
 He enjoys treating a variety of musculoskeletal, neurological, vestibular and cardiopulmonary conditions while emphasizing the power of exercise for everyone.
 He has a post-doctorate certification in Mechanical Diagnosis and Therapy (McKenzie Method).
 The McKenzie Method is a reliable form of assessment that emphasizes patient empowerment, self-treatment and classification so that each treatment is tailored to each individual patient.
 He is currently pursuing board-certification in orthopedics.